dular88/Full-Stack-Engineer-Challenge/README.md

 refreshUsersJsonFile function : It is for refeshing data like authenticated and token value whenever server restart.

+To run application need to start the server : npm run start

 Full-Stack-Engineer-Challenge Explanation recording link of loom : https://www.loom.com/share/fa179eeb6e714255abe748a5e2480ee5?sid=287ac857-e1a1-41f0-9ad7-9541f7dab5e7